boyuanw1/boyuanw1.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Economics, Simon Fraser University, 2024 (Expected)
+* Ph.D. in Economics, Simon Fraser University, 2024
 * M.A. in Economics, Simon Fraser University, 2017
 * Bcomm.
 Business and Economics, University of Windsor, 2016